-During the 2022-2023 SUPERPOWERED Season, FIRST LEGO League Explore teams have the option to participate in an in-person Festival, or Remote Reviewing.
+During the 2023-2024 MASTERPIECE Season, FIRST LEGO League Explore teams may participate in an in-person Festival.

 In person Festivals are typically offered November through April/May.
 Festivals will be listed as they are scheduled.